mikyoch/satoshi-coin-flip/api/README.md

 # Satoshi Server
 The Satoshi API is responsible for making sensitive Sui module calls.<br/>
-Postman collection with available calls and sample responses can be found in the `api/Satoshi Flip endpoints.postman_collection.json` file. <br/>
+Postman collection with available calls and sample responses can be found in the [api folder](./Satoshi%20Flip%20endpoints.postman_collection.json). <br/>

 Includes the following endpoints:
 - `POST /game/start` - Creates a new secret and submits it along with the house's stake by calling the `start_game` method of the satoshi_flip module.
 Handles coin object equivocation with a round robin approach.